Hipo/drf-extra-fields/README.md

     }
  - It takes the optional parameter `str_points` (False by default), if set to True it serializes the longitude/latitude values as strings
+ - It takes the optional parameter `srid` (None by default), if set the Point created object will have its srid attribute set to the same value.

 **Example:**

 ```python